Wilson wrote his best tune with Steve Cropper

 I’m gonna wait ’til the midnight hour, that’s when my love comes tumbling down…

-You can learn to play Mustang Sally by Wilson Pickett using chords, lyrics, chord analysis, the original recording, and cover versions.
+You can learn to play Mustang Sally by Wilson Pickett using chords, lyrics, chord analysis, a chord chart, the original recording, and cover versions.

 | C7 | C7 | C7 | C7 |